HEaslea/SDE_Notes/GENERAL/Memory Order and Memory Barriers.md

 The trick with this is to see what we need to guarantee, and what we don't.
 For instance, if some of the operations, do not depend at all  on another thread, then really, do they have to wait for the atomic operation, and be behind that barrier, well no, not at all.
 There is no harm in that level of correction, having more guarantees than what is needed, not a problem really.
-Remember that compilers and hardware can both reorder what we have written, and to us, that means it can look like an arbitrary order, but it's not even fucking visible to us, until there is a bug, sometimes we can get lucky and not even see it until it goes live etc, than that really is an issue.
+Remember that compilers and hardware can both reorder what we have written, and to us, that means it can look like an arbitrary order, but it's not even visible to us, until there is a bug, sometimes we can get lucky and not even see it until it goes live etc, than that really is an issue.

 [CPPRef Memory Order](https://en.cppreference.com/w/cpp/atomic/memory_order)